-Syntax INCLUDE UIMSDEFS FROM UIMS-TOOLS INCLUDE UIMSCOMMON FROM UIMS-TOOLS CALL Move(Context, Contact, HPos, VPos, VErr) Syntax elements Context: The handle of the application context.
-Contact: The handle of the contact you wish to move.
-HPos: The new horizontal position for the contact in coordinate units.
-VPos: The new vertical position for the contact in coordinate units. vErr: This is a variable that must be supplied to return the completion status of the subroutine.
-It will contain a UIMS error code if an error has occurred or will be zero for successful completion.
-Comments HPos and VPos specify the position of the top left-hand corner of the contact, relative to the top left-hand corner of its parent's client area (position 0,0).
+CALL Move(Context, Contact, HPos, VPos, vErr)

+Contact The handle of the contact you wish to move.

+HPos The new horizontal position for the contact in coordinate units.

+VPos The new vertical position for the contact in coordinate units.

+vErr This is a variable that must be supplied to return the completion status of the subroutine.
+It will contain a UIMS error code if an error has occurred,

+HPos and VPos specify the position of the top left-hand corner of the contact, relative to the top left-hand corner of its parent's client area (position 0,0).
 Note, however, the following exceptions:

-Example GetPosition Provided the contact is mappable when it is moved it will always be redrawn immediately.
-The position specified is interpreted in accordance with the coordinate mode (text or graphics) currently selected for the application context. be specified relative to the top, left-hand corner of the display (position 0,0). • For ExclusiveGroup and InclusiveGroup contacts, the top of the contact is aligned with the top of the title text (even if none is displayed), rather than with the top of the enclosing box.
-For contacts that are children of the application context, the position must
+- For contacts that are children of the application context, the position must be specified relative to the top, left-hand corner of the display (position 0,0). - For ExclusiveGroup and InclusiveGroup contacts, the top of the contact is aligned with the top of the title text (even if none is displayed), rather than with the top of the enclosing box.